- About Absolute Black and Clear inks

 Absolute Clear inks are supplied in ready to use cartridges for Epson Pro wide format printer models or in bulk bottles for use with our refillable bulk ink cartridges.
 For 13’’ wide Epson desk top printer models, the inks are supplied in bulk bottles only for use in our refillable cartridge kits.

 If you are using an Epson printer for screen positive printing only, then the i2i Absolute Clear inks will not only provide considerable cost savings but also increase the usable life of your printer.
 Absolute Clear can happily be used alongside the Epson original black inks so, even if you don’t use our specialist black inks for screen positives, you can still enjoy considerable cost savings from using our products in the non-active channels on your printer and preserve the life of the machine.

-To find products for your printer, click on the product heading in the menu to the left.
+To find products for your printer, click on 'Shop by printer model' in the menu to the left.
 Each heading will expand and list the printer models that we support.
 Clicking on your printer model will show the options available.